Generic Drugs Offer Savings for Seniors

-The Senior List compiles an annual prescription list, which is a good resource to find senior discounts on prescription drugs (but discounts vary by location, so read the fine print carefully).
-Their 2016 list recommends:
+Senior Discounts compiles an annual prescription list, which is a good resource to find senior discounts on prescription drugs (but discounts vary by location, so read the fine print carefully).
+Their 2018 list recommends:

 - The AARP Prescription Discount Card

 - Costco Member Prescription Program

 - Walmart Retail Prescription Program

 Ultimately, prescription drugs are a costly expense for most retirees, but also an area in the budget that offers potential savings.
 The simple switch to generic drugs could add up to big savings each year.
 So, what are you waiting for?
 Stretch your retirement dollars further by switching to the generic alternative and finding ways to reduce your prescription costs whenever possible.

 How much do you spend on prescription drugs every year?
 Has switching to generic drugs helped you reduce your annual health expenses?

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.